 A closer look at the Voting Rights Act

-While the history of the Voting Rights Act of 1965 truly begins with the founding of the United States, the common practice of slavery, and the Civil War, the legislative history of the law began 100 years before the Voting Rights Act even existed.
+While the history of the Voting Rights Act of 1965 truly begins with the founding of the United States, the common practice of slavery, and the Civil War, the legislative history of the law began 100 years before the Voting Rights Act was signed into law.

 1865–The 13th Amendment formally and officially abolished slavery.
 The Emancipation Proclamation, while commonly understood to mark the end of slavery, did not actually make the practice illegal.
 Instead, the Emancipation Proclamation freed the slaves in the 10 states that were in rebellion.
 The 13th Amendment made certain that the abolition of slavery extended to all states and granted minimal citizenship to former slaves.

 1866–The Civil Rights Act of 1866 granted “citizenship to all persons born in the United States, if they are not subject to foreign power.”
 This law overturned the infamous Dred Scott decision (1857), in which the Supreme Court ruled that African Americans were not citizens of the United States.

 1868–The ratification of the 14th Amendment guaranteed equal protection to all persons under the law.
 The amendment uses very similar language to the Civil Rights Act of 1866, but Congress wanted to assure that law could not be judged unconstitutional in the Supreme Court, and that the law could not be overturned by a simple majority vote.